What Is an Arboricultural Survey?

 - Professional BS5837 tree surveys, which mainly focus on the potential growth, health and age of trees within a designated area.
 The tree surveys are usually requested by the local councils, especially when applying for planning or development permissions.

-Performing regular arboricultural surveys helps to pre-empt potential problems and identify any potentially dangerous tree before an issue happens.
+Additionally, performing regular arboricultural surveys helps to pre-empt potential problems and identify any potentially dangerous tree before an issue happens.
 Although trees come with several benefits, individual trees, by virtue of their location or condition, may pose risk to people and/or onsite property.
 Professional inspection and survey are necessary to mitigate the potential risks and to inform on any action to be taken.

 An arboricultural survey is often necessary to help tree owners to satisfy British duty of care and statutory requirements.
 Here at Indigo Surveys, we have hired a skilled and dedicated team of specialists to help you locate, identify and examine each tree during the initial onsite tree survey.
 All our arboricultural surveys satisfy the British and international standards for tree inspection and survey.